 - Now its time to add the preservative.
 Once you have added the preservative and blended it in, you will need to retest the PH and bring it down if needed as you did in step 6.
 This may seem a bit of a pain but its best to get it right and you will develop a sense of how much Ph modifier to add with experience.

 - Last but not least, you can transfer it to a PET plastic bottle that has an airtight lid.
 I like to use a pump bottle for something like hand soap or body wash.
 However, a pouring bottle might be best for something like a bubble bath.If you have used essential oils in your recipe then it is vitally important that the bottle is made of PET plastic.
 This is because essential oils will rapidly degrade ordinary plastic, which causes the plastic to leach into your product.
 While you can use glass or aluminum bottles, I find that PET plastic works well here as you can squeeze the bottle if needed.8 oz PET Plastic Bottle

 So, that’s how to make a bubble bath at home.
 As you can see, it’s way easier than you might think!
 I just love how many bubbles I get when using this in the tub.
 It also smells amazing, soothing my mind, and lifting my mood.

-You can totally customise this recipe until your hearts content.
+You can totally customize this bubble bath recipe until your heart’s content.
 Don’t like this color?
 Change the liquid soap dye.